3liz/py-qgis-wps/README.md

 * Add extensions to WPS: TIMEOUT and EXPIRE
 * No Windows support

-All these changes were not easy to implement without some drastic changes of the original code and we think that it deviates too much from the PyWPS original intentions.
+All these changes were not easy to implement without some drastic changes of the original code, and we think that it deviates too much from the PyWPS original intentions.

 That is, we have decided to fork the original project and go along with it.